Academic Calendar

 Program Regulations

-A student in the Bachelor of Psychiatric Nursing program (BPN) has five years from the first day of the term of acceptance to complete all requirements to be eligible for a credential (Program Time Limits policy).
+A student in the BPN program has six years from the first day of the term of acceptance to complete all requirements to be eligible for the credential.

-Required English Course
+English Course Requirement

 Progression of Studies